bunqCommunity/bunqJSClient/README.md

 /**
  * Permitted IPs
- * When you set your current IP address followed by a "*" you will enable
- * wildcard mode for that session.
-You should usually let the user set
- * this manually in the app but it is possible.
- *
  * Leave the array empty if you're not sure and bunq will register the IP
- * used to send the request
+ * used to send the request or use a "*" character to enable wildcard mode */ const PERMITTED_IPS = [];
- */
-const PERMITTED_IPS = [];